Whoaa512/starred/README.md

 - [steipete/AXorcist](https://github.com/steipete/AXorcist) - AXorcist • Swift wrapper for macOS Accessibility—chainable, fuzzy-matched queries that read, click, and inspect any UI.
 The power of Swift compels your UI to obey!
 - [steipete/Peekaboo](https://github.com/steipete/Peekaboo) - Peekaboo is a macOS CLI & optional MCP server that enables AI agents to capture screenshots of applications, or the entire system, with optional visual question answering through local or remote AI mo
 - [VonKleistL/OptiMac](https://github.com/VonKleistL/OptiMac) - OptiMac is a comprehensive, user-friendly macOS optimization suite that brings powerful system tweaks and performance enhancements to your M-Series Mac through an intuitive graphical interface.
 No mor
+- [steipete/imsg](https://github.com/steipete/imsg) - CLI for Apple's Messages.app so your agent can send and receive text messages/iMessages.
 - [steipete/CodexBar](https://github.com/steipete/CodexBar) - Show usage stats for OpenAI Codex and Claude Code, without having to login.
 - [ognistik/macrowhisper](https://github.com/ognistik/macrowhisper) - Automation Helper for Superwhisper
 - [cameroncooke/AXe](https://github.com/cameroncooke/AXe) - AXe is a CLI tool for interacting with Simulators using Apple's Private Accessibility APIs.